Index-Match-Match: How to Index-Match Rows and Columns

 To accomplish an INDEX-MATCH-MATCH, you'll need a few parts.

-Worksheet: The worksheet is your working document or section of a worksheet.
-In our example, we'll be using a short list of addresses.
+The worksheet is your working document or section of a worksheet.
+In our example, we'll use a short list of addresses.
 Note the stateCode column.
-That's the column where we'll write the INDEX-MATCH-MATCH formula.
+That's where we'll write the INDEX-MATCH-MATCH formula.

-NOTE: In many cases, you'll be working on a different worksheet than the output array.
+NOTE: In many cases, you'll work on a different worksheet than the output array.
 We won't do that in this example.
 Everything will be on one sheet.

 To put these two sheets into context, here's our goal outcome.